What To Eat

 There are no foods you can’t eat and just like everyone else, moderation is key to good healthy eating.
 Remember the USDA food pyramid?
 Well it is now MyPlate and the gold standard for making the best food choices-emphasizing vegetables and grains, then protein and fruits followed by dairy.
-Pay close attention to actual vs. perceived portion sizes, for example a medium apple counts as 2 servings of fruit and it is the carbohydrate count that is of most importance to people living with T1D.
+Pay close attention to actual vs. perceived portion sizes, for example a medium apple counts as 2 servings of fruit and it is the carbohydrate count that is of most importance to people living with Type 1 diabetes.

 For heavier reading: Food

 Carbs—They Are What You Measure

 Without a functioning pancreas you are left to make the decisions when it comes matching your insulin with the carbohydrates you or your child consume.
 You can’t count what you don’t know-so start with a scale and a measuring cup and a good carb counting system.
-(We like the “Daily Carb” and “Carb Master” apps for iPhone or CarbsControl for Android).
+There are now a wealth of apps to help with carb-counting as well.
 When you look for values on labels, read the “total carbohydrate” line, which includes the three main types of carbohydrates: sugars, starches and fiber, and always check the serving size.
 You won’t always have to measure and weigh food; with practice you will quickly become an expert on estimating portions.